-- 1. Observation of common mutants of Drosophila - 2.
-Preparation of mount of salivary gland chromosomes of Chironomus larva - 3.
-Identification of human blood groups - 4.
-Study on Normal Karyotype male and female, Down syndrome, Turner and Klinefelter syndrome
+- 1. Observation of Common Mutants of Drosophila - 2.
+Preparation of Mount of Salivary Gland chromosomes of Chironomus larva - 3.
+Identification of Human Blood Groups - 4.
+Study on Normal Karyotype Male and Female, Down Syndrome, Turner and Klinefelter Syndrome.

-CORE - VII DEVELOPMENTAL BIOLOGY AND ENDOCRINOLOGY
+CORE - VII

+DEVELOPMENTAL BIOLOGY AND IMMUNOLOGY

-SUBJECT CODE: 16UAZTC07 THEORY MARKS: 100 SEMESTER: V CREDITS: 4 TOTAL HOURS: 60
+SUBJECT CODE: 19UZOO307 THEORY MARKS 100 SEMESTER V CREDITS: 4 TOTAL HOURS: 60

 To enable the students to know about the development of all the vertebrates from an egg to the embryo.
-To acquaint the students with the functions of various endocrine glands and their secretions i.e. hormones
+To enable the students to understand the overall organization and functions of the immune system.